SOMUCHDOG/SOMUCHDOG/README.md

 # Keystroke Dynamics
 A SaaS product providing ML identity detection with machine learning.
 Private Repo, work in progress.

+# xJoin RAG architectures and IaC
+A Senior Cloud Security Engineer friend of mine was finding success doing contracts to develop private LLMs with RAG architectures.
+I offered to lend a hand in exchange for mentorship.

 <!--
 **SOMUCHDOG/SOMUCHDOG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.